bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 We can now use **R** to plot our skylines.
 We will be using **coda** to summarise the log files, and the **tidyverse** (specifically, we will use **dplyr** and **ggplot2**) for wrangling and plotting.

-The first step is to install the `tidyverse` and `coda` packages if you haven't previously, and then to load the package.
+The first step is to install the `tidyverse` and `coda` packages if you haven't previously, and then to load the packages.

 ```R
 install.packages("tidyverse")